This post may contain affiliate links.

 Pet owners have trust issues thanks to the chicken jerky treat fiasco and the various videos online warning us about what’s really in our pet’s food.
 Being stonewalled doesn’t help build trust.
 Questioning a brand’s integrity without cause doesn’t help either.

 Protein sources are important to me, because I want to make sure that the meat is coming from local, humane farmers.
 That the animals aren’t grain fed (which may lead to an intolerance in dogs).
-And that there aren't mixed proteins (turkey isn't mixed with chicken or beef) due to protein intolerance in 2 of our dogs.
+And that there aren't mixed proteins (turkey isn't mixed with chicken or beef) due to Rodrigo's protein sensitivities.

 Why I Want to Know the Ingredients

 When I read through the forum discussions, I have to admit that if a brand wouldn’t disclose their recipe (for proprietary reasons) or share where they source their foods beyond “in the US.”
-I would be less likely to buy from them, because 2 of our dogs have a protein intolerance.
+I would be less likely to buy from them, because of Rodrigo's sensitivities.

 By not sharing the Blue Ridge Beef recipe, are they protecting themselves from others copying the ingredients?
 Do raw food brands regularly disclose the specifics of their sources and recipes?
 I checked with other raw feeding brands and some had no problem sharing the details of where they source their meat with me; others didn't respond to my query.

 I’m reserving judgment, because I have found no proof that the rumors are true.
 Is this all just fear mongering and, as Blue Ridge Beef stated below, the work of “internet bullies?”

 If Blue Ridge Beef was sourcing their protein from diseased animals, wouldn’t we have heard about it beyond forum discussions?

 I wrote this post because I think it’s important to step back from emotionally charged online discussions and examine the facts that are available.
 This is my take on what I learned this week.